Stressed – it’s something we all want to get away from.

 The question really is – why?

 For decades, scientists have been trying to understand how stress affects the brain.
 Recent research suggests that chronic stress creates physical changes in the brain.
 This affects key areas involved in memory formation and emotional processing.
 It has been noticed in clinical trials that stress affects two important regions in the brain.
 The hippocampus and the amygdala.
-When under stress, there is an enhanced activity in the amygdala (the part that regulates emotions and pleasure) thus enhancing emotional symptoms.
+When under stress, there is an enhanced activity in the amygdala (its role is to regulate emotions and pleasure) thus enhancing emotional symptoms.
 Because of this, the brain finds it difficult to transmit factual information and just relies on emotional experiences.

 When the brain is under stress, levels of the stress hormone, cortisol rise, the effect of which can be toxic on the body.
 The more stressed you are, the more cortisol you manufacture.
 Constant cortisol production can result in increased levels of anxiety, depression, post-traumatic stress disorder (PTSD), and burnout.